ianprime0509/zig-gobject/README.md

 exe.root_module.addImport("adw", gobject.module("adw-1"));
 ```

-The generated bindings are tested on Zig 0.13.0 and master, though support for
+The binding generator and generated bindings are tested on Zig 0.13.0 and
-the latest master may temporarily regress when breaking changes are made
+master, though support for the latest master may temporarily regress when
-upstream.
-The binding generator itself targets only the latest Zig master.
+breaking changes are made upstream.

 ## Companion projects